5 Leadership Practices That Will Instantly Innovate Your Business

 Leadership is a verb—a continual process.
 The act of leadership is a skill that can be developed.

-At Mogul we believe the best leaders understand that the way we want to lead may not always work for everyone, so nuance and adaptability are key.
+At Mogul, we believe that leadership is a commitment.
+The best leaders understand that how we want to lead may not always work for everyone, so nuance and adaptability are key.

-There are many components of leadership as a verb, but these are the six strategies we feel are universal—regardless of industry or team size.
+There are many components of leadership as a verb.
+Our network of leaders knows this well.
+But these six strategies are universal—regardless of industry or team size.

 When consciously developing your leadership style, the goal should be to understand who you are and what makes you thrive.
-Once you understand your leadership preferences, you can correct the course as needed when speaking with individuals on your team.
+Once you understand your leadership preferences, you can correct the course when speaking with individuals on your team and help your business thrive.

 The best leaders share a common characteristic—the insatiable curiosity for the people that help grow their business.